 If you’re newly engaged, you undoubtedly have a lot of planning ahead of you and a whole host of ideas for how you want your wedding day to look before you and your partner get to the big day.
 Initially, it can feel overwhelming, especially if you’re thinking of doing a lot of the work yourself and need to source items to turn your venue from a blank canvas into a dream come true for both of you.

 You may have thumbed through some wedding magazines and scoured the internet looking for the perfect guide to help you and your partner create your fantasy wedding.
 Still, many of the only guides only have quick checklists or photos to look at without helping you understand how to get to the final product.
-Often the checklists only touch on major components and not the little touches that can make or break the overall look of your wedding.
+Often the checklists only touch on major components like creating a wedding hashtag and not the little touches that can make or break the overall look of your wedding.
 No one will forget to order seating, tables, or somehow forget to arrange bouquets or boutonnieres from the florist; it’s always to finer details that get left behind and forgotten in the chaos of planning a wedding.

 All the small touches and carefully arranged decor will have the most significant impact on the aesthetic of your wedding and make it more memorable for you and your guests.
 Why have a wedding straight out of a catalogue that has been done thousands of times when you can create the unique wedding of your dreams?
 You obviously don’t need to include everything in our guide in your wedding, but we’re here to help you with a comprehensive list of ideas to make your wedding memorable and unique.